 Everyone’s got something to hide and Riley Parks is no exception.
 Jennifer Love Hewitt plays Riley, a single mother, living in a small Texas town and leading a shocking double life.

 Her secret would send shockwaves through the community and possibly land her in jail if it was ever exposed.
 Riley’s taken a job at a seemingly traditional day spa, but soon realizes that the spa offers a little more than just massage therapy.
 It’s not the happy ending she was expecting but it does open her eyes to a world she’s never seen before.
+If you’re thinking about happy endings now, you might want to look at side med massage og escort piger and get yourself one.

 The series follows Riley balancing these two worlds – one that revolves around her kids and family – and the other that revolves around the spa and it’s special clientele.
 These two worlds couldn’t be farther apart, yet she’s totally comfortable in both.
 Keeping them separate … now that’s the tricky part as she discovers she’s not the only one with secrets.